freeskylier/lier/Questions-and-Answers.md

 By only adding people you trust, you protect not only yourself, but also your friends, their friends, their friendsʼ friends, and so on.
 And by allowing users to discover a subset of users farther away from them in the trust network, Lantern increases available proxies while maintaining blocking resistance.

-In any scenario, however, **you as a user have to explicitly approve each user who will proxy access for you**.
+In any scenario, however, **you have to explicitly approve each user who will proxy access for you**.
+You are always in control.
 Lantern will never send your traffic through any peer, regardless of how far away they are in the trust network, without your explicit approval.

 ### <a name="howto"/> How do I download Lantern?